airbytehq/terraform-provider-airbyte/docs/data-sources/source_amazon_sqs.md

 - `access_key` (String) The Access Key ID of the AWS IAM Role to use for pulling messages
 - `attributes_to_return` (String) Comma separated list of Mesage Attribute names to return
-- `delete_messages` (Boolean) If Enabled, messages will be deleted from the SQS Queue after being read.
+- `delete_messages` (Boolean) Default: false
+If Enabled, messages will be deleted from the SQS Queue after being read.
 If Disabled, messages are left in the queue and can be read more than once.
 WARNING: Enabling this option can result in data loss in cases of failure, use with caution, see documentation for more detail.
 - `max_batch_size` (Number) Max amount of messages to get in one batch (10 max)
 - `max_wait_time` (Number) Max amount of time in seconds to wait for messages in a single poll (20 max)
 - `queue_url` (String) URL of the SQS Queue
 - `region` (String) must be one of ["us-east-1", "us-east-2", "us-west-1", "us-west-2", "af-south-1", "ap-east-1", "ap-south-1", "ap-northeast-1", "ap-northeast-2", "ap-northeast-3", "ap-southeast-1", "ap-southeast-2", "ca-central-1", "cn-north-1", "cn-northwest-1", "eu-central-1", "eu-north-1", "eu-south-1", "eu-west-1", "eu-west-2", "eu-west-3", "sa-east-1", "me-south-1", "us-gov-east-1", "us-gov-west-1"]
 AWS Region of the SQS Queue
 - `secret_key` (String) The Secret Key of the AWS IAM Role to use for pulling messages
-- `source_type` (String) must be one of ["amazon-sqs"]
 - `visibility_timeout` (Number) Modify the Visibility Timeout of the individual message from the Queue's default (seconds).